 For three months the children of Israel followed the pillar of cloud and fire as they traveled through the desert.
 Their destination?
 Mt.
 Sinai.
-The Lord, and Moses, was leading them back to the place where God first met Moses in the burning bush.
+The Lord, and Moses, were leading them back to the place where God first met Moses in the burning bush.
 God told Moses then that the sign that all that God told him would come true would be that he would bring the people of Israel back to this mountain to worship the Lord.
-Now here they are.
-Moses returns to Sinai with the Israelites just as the Lord said he would, and the Lord calls Moses to come up the mountain to speak to Him.
+Now here they were.
+Moses returned to Sinai with the Israelites just as the Lord said he would, and the Lord called Moses to come up the mountain to speak to Him.
 Note the Lord’s opening statement: “You yourselves have seen what I did to Egypt and how I carried you on eagles’ wings and brought you to myself.”
-Second the Lord says, “Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.”
+Second the Lord said, “Now if you obey me fully and keep my covenant, then out of all nations you will be my treasured possession.”

 I believe the distinction made in the two sentences above are critical for us to have a proper understanding of our relationship with God.
 He is the initiator of the relationship.
 He calls.
 He redeems.
 He saves.
 He expresses His grace toward us first.
 Only as recipients of His grace can we respond in any form of obedience.
 Our obedience to God is always rooted in our response to His grace.
 Our works follow His mercy.
 John said it best, “We love because He first loved us” (1 John 4:19).
 This distinction is critical because it roots our lives in God’s grace.
 Everything we do is in response to what He has done for us.
 To turn the tables around and speak of our works first would place us in a position where we would have to earn God’s grace by what we did.
 Works of obedience always follow God’s act of love toward us.
 The ultimate expression of this truth is that Jesus died for us, not because we were obedient and earned His grace but rather because “while we were yet sinners, Christ died for us” (Romans 5:8).